oulianov/blog/docs/llm_colosseum.markdown

 After the hackathon, this project received unexpected echo on social media.

-Turns out people loved Street Fighter and loved LLM fighting to be the best one!
+Turns out people loved Street Fighter and loved LLMs fighting!

-Here is a compilation of some of the cool stuff people said about it.
+Here is a compilation of some of the cool stuff people shared about us.

 ### Youtube